semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 ## Overview

-The purpose of this document is to provide a recipe for caching big repositories in order to reuse them faster.
+The purpose of this document is to provide a recipe for caching big repositories in order to save time.

 ## The scenario

-Imagine that you have one or more large files on a GitHub repository and that you want to make the downloading of them as fast as possible.
+Imagine that you have one or multiple large files on a GitHub repository and that you want to make the downloading of them as fast as possible.

 ## The logic behind the recipe

-Using the Cache server provided by Semaphore 2.0 for getting the files of your GitHub repository is much faster than using the GitHub server machines for the same task because the Semaphore 2.0 Cache server in on the same network as the Virtual Machines used for executing the jobs of the Semaphore 2.0 pipeline.
+Using the Cache server provided by Semaphore 2.0 for getting the files of your GitHub repository is much faster than using the GitHub server machines for the same task because the Semaphore Cache server is on the same network as the Virtual Machines used for executing the jobs of a Semaphore pipeline.
-Therefore using the Semaphore 2.0 Cache server is faster than downloading files from the GitHub servers.

-What the example project that follows will do is getting all the files of the GitHub repository using `checkout` in the first job and the storing them into the Semaphore 2.0 Cache server.
-The remaining jobs of the project will use these files from the Cache server without calling `checkout` again.
+What the example project that follows will do is getting all the files of the GitHub repository in the first job using `checkout` and then storing them into the Semaphore 2.0 Cache server using `cache store`.
+The remaining jobs of the project will use these files from the Cache server using `cache restore` without calling `checkout` again.

-Note that for this recipe to work, the files of the GitHub repository should remain intact during the lifetime of the Semaphore 2.0 project.
+Note that for this recipe to work, the files of the GitHub repository should remain intact through the lifetime of the Semaphore project.

 ## An example project

-The example project of this section will use multiple large files.
-Each one of the 10 files is around 100MB in size.
+The example project of this section will use 10 large files.
+Each one of these 10 files is around 100MB in size.

-Each file was generated using the following command:
+Each one file was generated using the following command:

     dd if=/dev/random of=filename bs=1024 count=100000